vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 Response Values
 =====================

-Response values for this endpoint are the same as for :ref:`Courses Response Values`.
+:ref:`Courses Response Values<Response values> for this endpoint are the same as those for :ref:`Get a list of courses`.

 =========================================================